 Try to keep them awake during this time

 Baby reflux is caused by pressure on the stomach area.
 There are a few ways to help with reflux.
 Spend time with your baby.
 Which will help keep their tummy off the table and help reduce symptoms of reflux.
-The study showed a substantive reduction of reflux episodes.
+The study showed a substantive reduction in reflux episodes.
 So, you while awake and, importantly, also during sleep periods.

 Offer a pacifier or bottle after the time is up